onap/demo/README.md

         Your identification has been saved in /home/user/.ssh/id_rsa.
         Your public key has been saved in /home/user/.ssh/id_rsa.pub.

 openstack_username, openstack_tenant_id (password), and openstack_api_key are user's credentials to access the Openstack-based cloud.
-Note that in the Rackspace web interface, openstack_api_key can be found by clicking on the username and then "Account Settings".
+Note that in the Rackspace web interface, openstack_api_key can be found by clicking on the username on the top-right corner of the GUI and then "Account Settings".

+DCAE spins up the data collection and analytics environment outside the HEAT template.
+This environment is composed of: 3-VM CDAP/Hadoop cluster, 1 VM for the DCAE data collector, and 1 VM for Postgres DB.
+DCAE needs to know where (i.e. Rackspace region) it has to spin up these VMs.
+Three parameters have to be setup to reflect the Rackspace region, namely dcae_zone, dcae_state and openstack_region. dcae_zone and dcae_state are used to compose the name of the VMs, so any meaningful name can be used. openstack_region, instead, represents the actual location, so Rackspace-specific values must be used: IAD, DFW, HKG, SYD.
+The example below shows a snippet of the HEAT environment file that instantiate ONAP in IAD region in Rackspace:

+        dcae_zone:        iad4
+        dcae_state:       vi
+        openstack_region: IAD

-The OpenECOMP platform can be instantiated via Rackspace GUI or command line.
+The ONAP platform can be instantiated via Rackspace GUI or command line.

 Instantiation via Rackspace GUI:
  - Login to Rackspace with your personal credentials